-We all want our children to be a loving, generous and giving person that loves to share and be the best friend.
+We all want our children to be loving, generous, and giving person that loves to share and be the best friend ever.
 So how to deal with toddlers fighting over toys?
 No matter if you have an only child or five of them these are the guidelines that will help you on your way and guide you with friends or sibling toddlers fighting over toys, or how to cope with kids sharing troubles.

 This is my experience, and how we are getting on the right track…

 ** DISCLAIMER: This post may contain affiliate links.
 This means I may earn a small commission if you buy something via my links.
 All thoughts and opinions are my own.
 I always support only products that I truly love and use.

 When my firstborn daughter got her sister she was 3.5 years old.
 She was the happiest kid on Earth.
 She hugged her and kissed her a million times a day.
 We constantly had to remind her to be milder to her little sis.
 The love she had for her was tremendous.

 Eventually, that little snowflake grew up, and by the time she was 2 years old, my firstborn had to face her biggest fear – sharing.
 Until then she had it all.
 The toys, the room, and everything in it were hers alone.

 They started their siblings’ fights that seemed endless.
 During one day they quarreled a dozen times, minimum.
 At that time I made a huge mistake.
 For peace in the house, I constantly told my older daughter to let go of those toys and give them to her little sister.

 ˝You are a big girl now, let your sister play with it for a while˝

 ˝Let her play and I will reward you later.˝This is what I used to say.
 Silly me…

 As time passed I realized that my method will do more harm than good.
 Their sister rivalry seemed to flare up even more, and my patience was coming to an end.
 I just couldn’t understand why do sisters fight so much?!